Santiago Ascacíbar: Hertha BSC

 On 1 January 2020, Ascacíbar signed a long-term contract with Bundesliga club Hertha BSC.
 He made his debut for the club on 19 January in a 4–0 home loss to Bayern Munich.
 Despite the defeat, Hertha manager Jürgen Klinsmann praised Ascacíbar, calling him "one of the best Number 6 in the Bundesliga".
 In May 2020, however, following the upheaval of the COVID-19 suspension of German football, he suffered a foot injury that kept him out for several weeks.
 Several injuries would keep him sidelined the following months, and he failed to make any more appearances in 2020.

 Ascacíbar returned to the pitch on 30 January 2021 under new manager Pál Dárdai, playing 89 minutes of the 3–1 defeat to Eintracht Frankfurt.
 In a Berliner Derby against Union Berlin on 4 April, Ascacíbar was shown a yellow card after a verbal altercation with opposing player Nico Schlotterbeck, which prompted a subsequent investigation by the German Football Association (DFB).
 The investigation was, however, discontinued on 8 April after the conditions for blatantly anti-sports conduct were not met.
 In the following game, on 10 April, Ascacíbar was also the centre of attention.
 Despite scoring the opening goal against Borussia Mönchengladbach in an eventual 2–2 draw, he sneered when substituted off in the second half, which coach Dárdai criticised afterwards.

 Ahead of the 2021–22 season, in a pre-season friendly against Liverpool, Ascacíbar suffered a concussion after colliding with opposing goalkeeper Caoimhín Kelleher after scoring the opening goal in a 4–3 victory.
 He returned to the pitch for the first competitive game of the season, playing the entire DFB-Pokal match against SV Meppen.

 Loan to Cremonese

 On 23 July 2022, Ascacíbar joined Serie A club Cremonese on loan with an option to buy.
 On 14 August he made his debut for the club in Cremonese's 3–2 Serie A loss to Fiorentina.

 Return to Estudiantes

 On 18 January 2023, Ascacíbar returned to Estudiantes on loan.
 On 26 May 2023, Hertha announced that the transfer was made permanent.

+Boca Juniors

+On 27 January 2026, Ascacíbar joined Boca Juniors, signing a four-year contract.
+Boca purchased 80% of his rights from Estudiantes.